Yassine Meriah

-Yassine Meriah (ياسين مرياح; born 2 July 1993) is a Tunisian professional footballer who plays as a defender for Tunisian Ligue Professionnelle 1 club Espérance de Tunis, whom he captains, and the Tunisia national team.
+Yassine Meriah (ياسين مرياح; born 2 July 1993) is a Tunisian former professional footballer who played as a centre-back.

 Club career

 Mariah was formed in AS Ariana, the team that was active in the Tunisian Ligue Professionnelle 2.
 In the 2013–14 season, he was transferred to ES Métlaoui when he was 20 years old.
 After spending two seasons with the team, he was prominently featured and invited to the Tunisian Olympic team.
 He attracted the attention of the officials of CS Sfaxien, one of the most important teams in the Tunisian Ligue Professionnelle 1 who sought to sign with him, starting from the 2014–15 season.
 From his first season with CS Sfaxien, Meriah was a key figure in the squad and played in many of the team's defensive positions.

 Olympiacos

 On 28 July 2018, Meriah joined Olympiacos for an estimated transfer fee of €1,500,000, signing a four-year contract.
 On 2 September 2018, he scored his first goal for the club in a 5–0 home win against PAS Giannina.

 On 31 January 2020, Meriah officially loaned in Süper Lig club Kasımpaşa, until the end of the 2019–20 season, with a €5 million buyout clause expected in the summer.
 Meriah started this year as de facto leader in Olympiakos defence, having a great presence in the Champions League qualifiers.
 Later, however, there were some games in which he made mistakes, so he was sidelined.
 On 13 September 2020, he signed a long season loan with another Süper Lig club Çaykur Rizespor.